Qiskit/qiskit/.github/CONTRIBUTING.rst

 Documentation
 -------------

-The documentation for the element of Qiskit is in the ``doc`` directory.
-The documentation for the Qiskit Terra is auto-generated from python docstrings using `Sphinx <http://www.sphinx-doc.org>`_ for generating the documentation.
+The documentation Qiskit Terra is in the ``doc`` directory.
+The documentation is auto-generated from python docstrings using `Sphinx <http://www.sphinx-doc.org>`_ for generating the documentation.
 Please follow `Google's Python Style Guide <https://google.github.io/styleguide/pyguide.html?showone=Comments#Comments>`_